nicholascar/fuseki-tomcat-install/README.md

 It's basically an extension to the instructions at Fuseki's documentation pages at <https://jena.apache.org/documentation/fuseki2/>.

 ## Installation script
-The installation script is <install.sh>.
+The installation script is [install.sh](install.sh).
 It's not quite ready for automated installation so should be followed "by hand".

 ## Author and Contact